vmware-archive/PivotalCloudCache-Workshop/03_customer_search_setup.md

 Lets implement the APIs and Database Service call required for pizza store app.

-#### Step 1: Create Domain objects PizzaOrder and Customer.
-Get the domain objects from pizza-store-pcc-client project
+#### Step 1: Review Domain objects PizzaOrder and Customer.

-#### Step 2: Implement GemFire repositories for PizzaOrder and Customer domain objects.
+#### Step 2: Create a new package `io.pivotal.data.repo` and Implement GemFire repositories for PizzaOrder and Customer domain objects.

 ```
 package io.pivotal.data.repo;